hectorguo/hectorguo.github.io/_posts/en/2015-09-16-iphone-game-controler.md

 {% endhighlight %}

 Now, all the fundamental work has been done.
 The rest is just to add some UI to respond to users.
-The demo on the video has been hold on [Github](Link) , you can fork it to make your own funny games.
+This demo has been hold on [Github](https://github.com/hectorguo/iPhone-remote-game-controller) , you can fork it to make your own funny games.

 ## Rotation Data